 The Board continued to monitor share price movements closely.
 When the discount of the share price to the net asset value per share exceeded 6%, the Company sought to buy back shares in the market.
-As a result, 2,421,263 shares were bought back during the year.
-No shares were issued at a premium to the net asset value per share during the year.
-Please refer to pages 28 and 29 for further information.
+As a result, 6,374,607 shares were bought back during the year.
+Having nearly exhausted the authority granted at the 2024 AGM, the Board asked shareholders to renew the Company's authority to buy back shares in the market at a General Meeting held on 27 February 2025.
+Shareholders approved the proposal.